Improving Convergence and Generalization Using Parameter Symmetries: Teleportation for Improving Generalization

 \subsection{Teleportation for improving generalization}

 To improve the generalization ability of the minimizer and to gain understanding of the curvature of minima, we teleport parameters to regions with different sharpness and curvature.
 Multi-layer neural networks have $GL(\R)$ symmetry between layers (Appendix \ref{sec:appendix-group-action}).
-During teleportation, we perform gradient descent on the group elements to change $\phi$ and $\psi$.
+We parametrize the group by its Lie algebra $T$, and perform gradient ascent on $T$ to maximize the gradient norm at the transformed parameters $|\nabla L \vert_{\exp{(T)} \cdot w}|$.
+Algorithm \ref{alg:teleport-mlp} in Appendix \ref{sec:appendix-generalization-experiment} demonstrates how to increase curvature $\psi$ by teleporting two layers, with hidden dimension $h$, in an MLP.
+In experiments, we use an extended version of the algorithm, which teleports all layers by optimizing on a list of $T$’s concurrently.
+During teleportation, we perform gradient descent on the group elements to change $\phi$ or $\psi$.
 Results are averaged over 5 runs.

-Figure \ref{fig:teleport-generalization-cifar10} shows the training curve of SGD on CIFAR-10, with one teleportation at the 20 epoch.
-Teleporting to flatter points slightly improves the validation loss, while teleporting to sharper point has no effect.
+Figure \ref{fig:teleport-generalization-cifar10} shows the training curve of SGD on CIFAR-10, with one teleportation at epoch 20.
+Similar results for AdaGrad can be found in Appendix \ref{sec:appendix-generalization-experiment}.
+Teleporting to flatter points slightly improves the validation loss, while teleporting to sharper points has no effect.
 Since the group action keeps the loss invariant only on the batch of data used in teleportation, the errors incurred in teleportation have a similar effect to a warm restart, which makes the effect of changing sharpness less clear.

-Interestingly, teleportation that changes curvature is able to affect generalization.
-Teleporting to points with smaller curvatures helps find a minimum with lower validation loss, while teleporting to points with larger curvatures has the opposite effect.
+Interestingly, by changing the curvature, teleportation is able to affect generalization.
+Teleporting to points with larger curvatures helps find a minimum with lower validation loss, while teleporting to points with smaller curvatures has the opposite effect.
 This suggests that at least locally, curvature is correlated with generalization.
 Details of the experiment setup can be found in Appendix \ref{sec:appendix-generalization-experiment}.